ltalal/image_rebase/README.md

 `--force`: forces overwriting existing target image

+`-l-`, `--label`: name of the label that contains base image (default is `FROM`)

 ### Limitations

 * Docker Registry authentication is not supported
 * Support for Dockerfile commands is limited for images being rebased.
-However these limitations do not apply to base images - only to images that are derived from them.
+However, these limitations do not apply to base images - only to images that are derived from them.
 List of currently supported commands:
     * CMD
     * ENTRYPOINT